taolicheng/VAE-Jet/README.md

 Variational Autoencoder for jet physics at the Large Hadron Collider.
 Low-level information of jet constituents are taken as input.
 We employ simple fully connected networks for embedding architecture.
 (There is also a LSTM alternative in tensorflow v1).
 Inputs should be pt-ordered four-vector momenta of jet constituents.

+Due to historical reasons, versions for tensorflow v1 and v2 are both presented.
+In tf2, all training components including basic VAE, DisCo-VAE and OE-VAE are facilitated.

 ### Dependencies

 * tensorflow
 * (ROOT): only for specific parts of the code.

 ### Training

+#### tf1
 * To train the model:
 `./train_betaVAE.py --train [path of training dataset] --model [path to save the model] --train_number [sample number of training set] --epochs 100 --vae 'fcn' --beta 0.1`
 * Options